 Pro Tip: Be sure to apply shampoo to your scalp and wash your scalp, not just your hair.
 You can split your hair in half or in quarters to gain access to your scalp directly.

-The True Botanicals Nourishing Conditioner is also in my routine.
-It’s a very light conditioner so on days when I need more I like using the Innersense Hydrating Hair Mask as a conditioner and I also like Rahua’s Voluminous Conditioner which is SUPER CREAMY and just delectable.
+The True Botanicals Nourishing Conditioner used to be in my routine but it’s not anymore.
+It got reformulated in 2019 and it’s too heavy for me now.
+I love using Innersense Hydrating Hair Mask as a conditioner and I also like Rahua’s Voluminous Conditioner which is SUPER CREAMY but light enough that it doesn’t weigh hair down.

 The Best Hairdryer!